Pulmonary function tests

 For some of the test measurements, you can breathe normally and quietly.
 Other tests require forced inhalation or exhalation after a deep breath.
 Sometimes, you will be asked to inhale a different gas or a medicine to see how it changes your test results.

 Lung volume measurement can be done in two ways:

 To measure diffusion capacity, you breathe a harmless gas, called a tracer gas, for a very short time, often for only one breath.
 The concentration of the gas in the air you breathe out is measured.
 The difference in the amount of gas inhaled and exhaled measures how effectively gas travels from the lungs into the blood.
-This test allows the doctor to estimate how well the lungs move oxygen from the air into the bloodstream.
+This test allows the health care provider to estimate how well the lungs move oxygen from the air into the bloodstream.

 Do not eat a heavy meal before the test.
 Do not smoke for 4 to 6 hours before the test.
 You will get specific instructions if you need to stop using bronchodilators or other inhaled medicines.
 You may have to breathe in medicine before or during the test.

 Since the test involves some forced breathing and rapid breathing, you may have some temporary shortness of breath or lightheadedness.
+You also might have some coughing.
 You breathe through a tight-fitting mouthpiece and you will have nose clips.
-If you are claustrophobic, the part of the test in the booth may feel uncomfortable.
+If you are claustrophobic, the part of the test in the closed booth may feel uncomfortable.

 Follow instructions for using the mouthpiece of the spirometer.
 A poor seal around the mouthpiece may cause results that aren't accurate.

 Why the Test is Performed